Dr. Ward's areas of clinical research interest include the following:

-3. Social Thinking to Social Skills.
-Following in the clinical work of Michelle Garcia Winner (www.socialthinking.com), this new area of research will focus on the teaching of "social thinking" and its generalization to social skills in daily living for children and adolescents with high functioning autism (HFA) and Asperger's Disorder (AD).
-CADS students may participate in research to evaluate this model of social intervention and look at methods for integrating behavioural teaching strategies into teaching of social thinking to promote social skill acquisition and generalization.
+), this research focuses on the evaluation of the "social thinking" curriculum and its generalization to social skills in daily living for children and youth with high functioning autism (HFASD).
+MA students may participate in research to evaluate this model of social intervention and look at methods for integrating behavioural teaching strategies into teaching of social thinking to promote social skill acquisition and generalization.

 4. International Development of ABA.
 CADS faculty have an interest in making Applied Behaviour Analysis (ABA) services available to more families of children, youth and adults with disabilities in Canada and beyond.
 M.ADS. and M.A. students interested in developing their ABA clinical skills outside of Canada can speak to Dr. Ward or other faculty about opportunities abroad (e.g., India, China).
 MA students may also consider research related to the dissemination and use of ABA in other countries.

 Feldman, M.A., Hendry, A.M., Ward, R.A., Hudson, M. & Li, X. (2015).
 Behavioral development and sociodemographics of infants and young children at higher and lower risk for autism spectrum disorders.
 Journal of Autism and Developmental Disorders, 45, 1167–1175.

 Feldman, M.A., Ward, R.A., Savona, D., Regehr, K. Parker, K, Hudson, M, Penning, H., Holden, J. (2012).
 Development and initial validation of a parent report measure of the behavioural development of infants at risk for autism spectrum disorders.
 Journal of Autism and Developmental Disorders, 42, 13-22.